limeleaf-collective/website/content/blog/limecast-at-startup-tech-valley.md

 If you happen to be in or near Troy, New York, on Thursday, February 20th at 5:30 p.m., come see us present at [Startup Tech Valley](https://www.startuptechvalley.org/ "Startup Tech Valley website")!
 We'll talk about [Limecast.net](https://limecast.net "Limecast"), our open-source, privacy-first podcasting platform.
 You won't want to miss these eight minutes of high-powered product pitch perfection!

 <!-- more -->

+If you miss the event, a recording will be available on the [Startup Tech Valley YouTube page](https://youtube.com/playlist?list=PLUF7EbVnMOlMaGVhTsxt9n9k4KKS6aBD1&si=eOCeXZUK8Hs30nim "Startup Tech Valley YouTube page").